ISE-FIZKarlsruhe/matwerk/docs/general_queries.md

 SELECT ?FDOs ?FDOsLabel_ ?FDOsParentDataset ?FDOsURL WHERE {

-  # Match any subject (?FDOs) that is an instance of one of the Dataset classes
+  # Match any subject (?FDOs) that is an instance of one of the digital object identifier classes
   ?FDOs a <https://nfdi.fiz-karlsruhe.de/ontology/NFDI_0001037> .
   ?FDOs rdfs:label ?FDOsLabel_ .
   ?FDOs <http://purl.obolibrary.org/obo/BFO_0000051> ?FDOsParentDataset .